polterguy/hyper-core/README.md

 Often times the above 4 basic CRUD operations simply won't cut it for you.
 Maybe you want to perform a join on multiple tables for instance?
 Or you want to invoke a stored procedure?
 For such times, there is the `x` method.
-The `x` method doesn't take a table name as the second parameter.
-Instead it requires a unique name, to your own extension method, which you'll need to supply as a Hyperlambda file, inside of the _"/common/documents/private/hyper-core/mysql/x/"_ folder.
-If you have a file called for instance _"foo.hl"_ inside the previously mentioned folder, you can invoke this extension method using a URL resembling the following.
+The `x` method doesn't take a table name as its second parameter.
+Instead it requires the name, to your own extension method, which you'll need to supply as a Hyperlambda file, inside of your _"/common/documents/private/hyper-core/mysql/x/"_ folder.
+If you have a file called for instance _"foo.hl"_ inside of the previously mentioned folder, you can invoke this extension method using a URL resembling the following.

 ```